7 Commitment Devices That Work, Ranked by Evidence (2026)

 The evidence: Research by Dr. Gail Matthews at Dominican University found that people who wrote down goals and shared weekly progress with a friend achieved 76% of their goals, compared to 43% for those who kept goals unwritten and private.

-Why it works: Social accountability taps into a different motivation system than financial stakes.
+Why it works: Social accountability taps into a different motivation system than financial penalties.
 Nobody wants to be the person who publicly commits and publicly fails.
 The reputational cost is real even if it's not financial.

 Caveat: Some research suggests that announcing goals prematurely can create a "social reality" effect, where the positive feedback from announcing substitutes for the satisfaction of actually achieving.
 Declare your process, not just your outcome.
 "I'm going to the gym 4 days this week" beats "I'm going to get fit this year."

 Best for: Goals with clear milestones, public-facing projects, community-based challenges.
+For more on layered systems, see our accountability systems guide.

 3. Automatic Pre-commitment